Tgrif49/Final-project-griffith/README.md

 len(X_train_c)
 ```

 This model gave us a much better estimate of unemployment by industry.
-The highest R<sup>2</sup> was for construction, which supported our intial idea that the construction industry is heavily tied to economic indicators.
+The highest R<sup>2</sup> was for construction, which supported our initial idea that the construction industry is heavily tied to economic indicators.

 | Industry | R<sup>2</sup> |
 |:--------:|:-------------:|